Bromine and Your Thyroid

 - Sweat in a sauna.

-While we live in a world where it’s impossible to steer clear of all toxins and endocrine disruptors, one of your best defenses is offense.
+While we live in a world where it’s impossible to steer clear of all toxins and endocrine disruptors, your best defense is offense.
 I realize that switching out a mattress can be a big expense.
 If your mattress is relatively new and it’s too soon to scrap it, you can minimize the toxic exposure by encasing it inside an organic, waterproof cover.
 Not plastic!
 To add another layer of protection, put an organic topper on your mattress.

 Additionally, you don’t have to buy an in-home sauna (although I do have a mini sauna and love it)—many gyms have saunas.